getwilds/wilds-docker-library/shapemapper/README.md

 2. Adds metadata labels for documentation and attribution
 3. Sets environment variables for non-interactive installation
 4. Dynamically determines and pins the latest security-patched versions of dependencies
-5. Downloads ShapeMapper from the official GitHub release
+5. Downloads ShapeMapper release tarball from the official GitHub release
 6. Extracts and installs ShapeMapper to the /opt directory
+7. Runs smoke tests to verify ShapeMapper functionality:
+   - Executes `shapemapper --version` or `--help` to verify basic functionality
+   - Runs the bundled example script (`run_example.sh`) on test data to ensure end-to-end pipeline works
-7. Sets up the working directory and PATH environment
+8. Sets up the working directory and PATH environment

+The pre-compiled binaries included in the ShapeMapper release are optimized for x86_64/AMD64 architecture.

+### Build-time Testing

+Each Docker image includes automated smoke tests that run during the build process to verify ShapeMapper is fully functional.
+The tests include running the complete example pipeline on bundled test data, ensuring all components (bowtie2, BBMerge, Python scripts) work correctly before the image is finalized.

 ## Source Repository